Laura-Keen/bank-test/README.md

 ```
 ## Planning

-If you would like to know more about how I planned this app, please refer to the plannning.md document
+If you would like to know more about how I planned this app and my approach to designing it, please refer to the plannning.md document.

 ## Installation